Skip to main content

 TypeDescription

-httpDirect HTTP server mode - MCP requests are handled directly by StackQL
+httpDirect HTTP server mode -- MCP requests are handled in-process by the StackQL engine.

 FieldDescriptionRequired